-When I read this line, I felt a shudder of recognition: “How many times have I begun working through a recipe only to realize halfway through that I needed to have started yesterday?
-F*ck2 that!”
+When I read this line, I felt a shudder of recognition: “How many times have I begun working through a recipe only to realize halfway through that I needed to have started yesterday? “

 You’re probably nodding.
-This writer hates not being warned about steps to take in advance.
+Thewriter of that line hates not being warned about steps to take in advance.
 He probably also dislikes recipes-within-a-recipe.

 As a cook, I don’t like them either.
 Yet as a recipe writer, it’s inevitable that I write them.
 Subrecipes (recipes within a recipe, often on another page) are a necessary evil to keep recipes from appearing even longer.

 Fortunately, The Washington Post‘s Bonnie Benwick figured out how to keep readers from fuming.
 After she explained her method to me, I wrote all the recipes in my latest cookbook using her genious approach:

 Tell readers to make the subrecipes first.